 - Remove from oven, let sit for 2-3 minutes, then invert onto a wire rack to cool slightly.

-- Serve topped with a drizzle of Glaze, if desired.
+- Serve topped with a drizzle of frosting (see below in the Notes), if desired.

-Let cool for 2-3 minutes in the pan before inverting onto a rack to cool.
+- Let cool for 2-3 minutes in the pan and run a small knife around the edges to loosen before inverting onto a rack to cool.

-Use pumpkin puree or butternut squash puree instead of the sweet potato if desired.
+- Use or butternut squash puree instead of the sweet potato for a different flavor, if desired.